The Eternal City

 Piazza di Spagna and the Spanish Steps

 With their 138 steps, the Spanish Steps and their charming balustrades lead up to the Trinita dei Monti church.
 At the foot of these steps is the upmarket fashion mile, the Via Condotti, in which not just top Italian designers showcase their latest creations.
-A boat-shaped fountain is in the middle of the Piazza di Spagna.
+A fountain is in the middle of the Piazza di Spagna.
 Pietro Bernini, father of the famous sculptor Gian Lorenzo Bernini, completed the Fontana della Barcaccia in 1629.
 A beautiful Baroque fountain with the original shape of a boat.